nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 contract.
 Added INSTALLER_RUNTIME.md, updated DEV_ROADMAP.md and
 CONFIG_SCHEMA.md, and created placeholder directories for the future runtime scripts.
 No executable code was introduced in this checkpoint.

+## Entry 010 — Phase 5 Installer Runtime Implemented

+**Date:** 2025-11-16

+Replaced the Phase 2 skeleton runtime with a functional Phase 5 installer core.
+Implemented logging, configuration loading and validation using yq, safety checks for target disk and rootfs, disk planning and application with GPT + EFI + ext4, rootfs extraction, chroot-based system configuration (hostname, locale, timezone, user, SSH, GRUB), and the full installer state machine in sp-installer.
+Audio hooks were implemented as best-effort helpers for startup and completion.
+Initramfs wiring and CI coverage remain for later checkpoints.